JaxWil24/Hearing_Aid_Accessibility/README.md

   - Dropped all other demographic columns except education levels reached and household income columns

 * Data Split/Trained/Tested/Scaled:
-  - Trained on Costco locations by zip-codes as our y and various demographic columns for our features (X)
+  - Trained on Costco locations by zip-codes as our y and demographic columns for our features (X)
   - Using standard scaler, scaled our features to become identical in terms of the range so our columns could be compared

 * Model choice: